blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/werewolf.md

 ### Howl
 While in your werewolf form, expend one hit die and use your action to unleash a bloodcurdling howl.
 All werwolves within a mile radius are triggered by this.
 All creatures within a 10ft radius of you must succeed a WIS save or become frightened.
 They may remake the save at the end of their turn.
 The DC for the WIS save is equal to 8 + your proficiency bonus + CON.
 You also gain 2d8 temporary hit points when you howl.

-### Hit point Increase
-At level 2 your maximum hit points increase by 1d4+CON.

 #### Charge
 You may expend two stamina dice to double your speed and make two additional attacks this turn.
 Your movement does not provoke attacks of opportunity for the rest of your turn.

-### Hit point Increase
-At level 3 your maximum hit points increase by 1d4+CON.

 ### Alpha Strike
 At level 4, when your bite attack hits, you may consume a stamina die to deal an extra 3d8 piercing damage.

-### Hit point re-roll
-At level 5, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d4 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Bloodlust
 At level 6, when you kill a creature with your jaws, you gain an action and a stamina die.